adulau/HHHash/README.md

 HTTP Headers Hashing (HHHash) is a technique used to create a fingerprint of an HTTP server based on the headers it returns.
 HHHash employs one-way hashing to generate a hash value for the set of header keys returned by the server.

+For more details about HHHash background, [HTTP Headers Hashing (HHHash) or improving correlation of crawled content](https://www.foo.be/2023/07/HTTP-Headers-Hashing_HHHash).

 ## Calculation of the HHHash

 To calculate the HHHash, we concatenate the list of headers returned by the HTTP server.
 This list is ordered according to the sequence in which the headers appear in the server's response.
 Each header value is separated with `:`.